subashsubash7010/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
-## NAME : SUBASH M
-## REGISTER NUMBER : 212224220109
 ## AIM
-To write a python program to perform sliding window protocol
 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user